OliverHeber/ChessEngine/README.md

 - Implement AI player using the Mini-Max algorithm with Alpha-Beta pruning for speedup
 - Implement UI for selecting to play against human or AI player
 - Implement UI for chess notated moves alongside the board
-- Represent the board using a 64-bit integer
+- Represent the board using a 64-bit integer (bitboard)